-The lender will issue an unconditional or full-approval when all conditions of the home loan have been met.
+- The home loan lender will give an unconditional or full-approval when all conditions of the home loan have been met.

 Your letter of offer

 - Get your solicitor/conveyancer to review the letter of offer, sign it and return it to the lender.

-Those mortgage documents
+Approved mortgage documents